jborza/jborza.github.io/_posts/2021-02-01-my-third-fpga.md

 Verilog sources can be found on [GitHub](https://github.com/jborza/tang_metronome/tree/master/src).

 > I'm aware that this kind of project is easier to implement on a microcontroller, but this was also fun.

+This is how it looks in action:

+2021-02-06-tang-metronome-demo.mp4

 ## GOWIN vs Quartus resource usage